virginieverstraete/tthoeye.github.io/about.md

 * Supporting open technology and fair digital markets
 * Working with the European Digital Infrastructure Consortium (EDIC) to create strong, connected systems across borders

-We’re proud to support the Digital Europe Programme in building a more inclusive, innovative and sustainable digital society.

 # Who works with us

 LDT4SSC brings together a diverse and experienced group of partners from across Europe.
 The consortium includes public research institutes, universities, non-profits, local authorities and open-source technology providers, all working together to advance interoperable Local Digital Twins and AI-driven services across Europe.
 This collaboration is made possible with the support of the European Union as the funding authority, ensuring alignment with broader EU digital and innovation priorities.

 |              |                                                                                      |  |